Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: System Model

 \section{System Model}

-In this section we present the system model for which we derive the recovery algorithm described in Section~\ref{sec:MultiGT}.
-As our main application is pooled COVID-19 tests, we begin by identifying the specific characteristics which arise from this application in Subsection~\ref{subsec:Model_Assumptions}, based on which we present our problem formulation in Subsection~\ref{subsec:Model_Problem}.
+In this section we present the system model for which we derive the recovery algorithm in Section~\ref{sec:MultiGT}.
+We begin by identifying the specific characteristics of pooled COVID-19 tests in Subsection~\ref{subsec:Model_Assumptions}, based on which we present our problem formulation in Subsection~\ref{subsec:Model_Problem}.